Cartas Portuguezas

 Brazil Portuguese Pattern

 The Portuguese introduced their cards to Brazil but the use of the old Portuguese pattern died out towards the end of the 19th century.
 This is a late example of the Portuguese pattern.
 After this Belgian and German exports took over the market.
-Court cards are king, maid and knight.
+Court cards are king, knight and maid.
 The maid of clubs no longer has a small dog at her feet but the maid of coins still holds a coffer or jewel case.
 The coin suit-marks have the form of rosettes, and the swords and clubs are arranged as trophies with shields.
 A cross-legged manikin sits behind the two of clubs.
 On the aces the suit-mark is held by a dragon.

 Portuguese pattern playing cards published in Rio de Janeiro, Brazil, late 19th century. © The Trustees of the British Museum Portuguese pattern playing cards published in Rio de Janeiro, Brazil, late 19th century. © The Trustees of the British Museum